sonic-net/SONiC/doc/vlan/SONiC_vlan_translation_qnq.md

 ```
 (config)# switch-resource
 (config-switch-resource)# vlan-stacking enable
-Config save, reboot is required for this change to take effect
+Config save and reboot is required for this change to take effect

 (config-switch-resource)# no vlan-stacking
-Config save, reboot is required for this change to take effect
+Config save and reboot is required for this change to take effect

 # show switch-resource vlan-stacking
 Vlan stacking is enabled

 # show switch-resource vlan-stacking
 Vlan stacking is disabled

+sonic(config)# switch-resource
+sonic(config-switch-resource)# do show switch-resource vlan-stacking
+Vlan stacking feature is disabled
+sonic(config-switch-resource)# vlan-stacking
+Config save and reboot is required for this change to take effect
+sonic(config-switch-resource)# do show switch-resource vlan-stacking
+Vlan stacking feature is enabled
+Operational vlan stacking feature is disabled

+**After Reboot**

+sonic(config-switch-resource)# do show switch-resource vlan-stacking
+Vlan stacking feature is enabled
+sonic(config-switch-resource)# no vlan-stacking
+Config save and reboot is required for this change to take effect
+sonic(config-switch-resource)# do show switch-resource vlan-stacking
+Vlan stacking feature is disabled
+Operational vlan stacking feature is enabled
+sonic(config-switch-resource)#

 ```
 #### 3.6.2.1.5 Configuration restrictions